Bereavement leave in Australia: a person taking a quiet moment by a window away from work

 What evidence can my employer ask for?

-Reasonable evidence such as a death certificate, funeral notice, or statutory declaration.
+Reasonable evidence including a death certificate, funeral notice, or statutory declaration.
 Not intrusive evidence.

 Can I take bereavement leave for a friend or distant relative?